 The CAG has wide-ranging duties and powers from compiling accounts, auditing, and detecting frauds.
 Here are the major duties and powers.

 #1 – Compile Accounts of Union and States

-The CAG is required to compile the accounts of the Union and State governments from the initial and subsidiary accounts.
-The initial accounts are kept with treasuries, offices or departments of central and state governments, which are furnished to the Comptroller and Auditor General of India for compilation.
+The CAG is required to compile the Union and State governments’ accounts from the initial and subsidiary accounts.
+The initial accounts are kept with treasuries, offices, or departments of central and state governments, which are furnished to the Comptroller and Auditor General of India for compilation.

 #2 – Prepare and Submit Accounts